chooklii/storagable/README.md

 Files to be saved in folder saves, can be changed within server.js

+to run:

-to update JS-Files run "npm run build"
+"npm run build" -> builds all JS Files into one

-Run Project with "node server.js"
+"node server.js" -> to run Express Server